CNAG-Biomedical-Informatics/convert-pheno-ui/README.md

 ### System requirements:

-    * Ideally a Debian-based distribution (Ubuntu or Mint), but any other (e.g., CentOs, OpenSuse) should do as well.
+- Ideally a Debian-based distribution (Ubuntu or Mint), but any other (e.g., CentOs, OpenSuse) should do as well.
+- Python 3 (>= 3.6; installed by default in most Linux distributions).
+Check the version with "python3 -V".
-    * Perl 5 (>= 5.10 core; installed by default in most Linux distributions).
+- Perl 5 (>= 5.10 core; installed by default in most Linux distributions).
 Check the version with "perl -v".
-    * >= 4GB of RAM
+- \>= 4GB of RAM
-    * 1 core
+- 1 core
-    * At least 16GB HDD
+- At least 16GB HDD

 # CITATION